-A well-trained staff including two Graduate Hall Directors and eighteen Resident Assistants will provide programming, guidance, and support to the residence hall community.
+A well-trained staff including two Hall Directors and fourteen Resident Assistants will provide programming, guidance, and support to the residence hall community.
 When these activities are combined with the active participation of the residents, the halls become more than just places to sleep; they become living and learning environments.

 Residence life at DC is more than simply where you live and eat; it is a very real extension of your learning environment and college life.
 We encourage you to join us as we strive to “defy the ordinary” college living experience.

 The mission of the Defiance College residence life staff is to promote a positive living and learning environment for residential students.
 The inspiration of this promotion is an active developmental approach taken by staff members toward the residents.
 Residence life members work with students to develop a sense of community in the halls that allow students to engage with each other, respect each other, and learn from each other to further develop as contributing members of the Defiance College community.

 The Office of Residence Life works to foster an exchange of ideas while implementing student developmental and social programs to help students adjust to living on campus.
 Additionally, both the undergraduate and graduate staff living in the halls works directly with the Office of Residence Life to addresses student conduct concerns and issues negatively affecting the overall residential community.
 Proper administrative follow-up on behavioral conflicts are the responsibility of residence life staff.
 Staff members are trained to educate students on policies and encourage each student to take responsibility for their own actions and address issues when appropriate.